Who Needs a Retirement Account?

 To our health

 In the U.S., health care is big business, accounting for nearly one-fifth of the nation’s total economic output.
 In fact, health care cost increases have outpaced economic growth in every decade since 1970s.
-In 2010, the bill totalled $8,400 for every man, woman and child in the country.
+In 2010, the bill totaled $8,400 for every man, woman and child in the country.

 As a society, we may be a bit obsessed with health screenings and procedures, but that alone doesn’t explain the rapid increase in costs.
 The factors are many, and we won’t bore you with the details (that’s a whole other book!).
 Suffice it to say that the evidence points to an ever-upward trend in costs.
 That’s likely to mean more out-of-pocket expenses for health care for everyone, and especially retirees who tend to require more medical services.
 And the hit can be a double whammy: not only will we spend more on personal health care, but we may also be paying higher taxes to fund government programs such as Medicare.